ibm-cloud-docs/security-compliance/collector.md

 **How does the collector communicate with my resources?**

 To gather information about your resources, the collector must be able to connect to them by using a combination of methods, including API calls, SSH, Shell commands, and Windows PowerShell.
 The communication is able to occur only because the collector uses credentials that you associate with it through the {{site.data.keyword.compliance_short}} UI.
 To communicate with them, the collector needs to use credentials that have read access to your resources.

 For more information about granting that authorization, see [Managing credentials](/docs/security-compliance?topic=security-compliance-credentials).
+{: tip}

 **What happens with the data that the collector gathers?**